 Founder & Executive Director

-Meadow Dibble, Ph.D. is a Visiting Scholar at Brown University’s Center for the Study of Slavery and Justice.
+Meadow Dibble, Ph.D. is Director of Community-Engaged Research at the Permanent Commission on the Status of Racial, Indigenous, and Tribal Populations in Maine and a Visiting Scholar at Brown University’s Center for the Study of Slavery and Justice.
 She received her Ph.D. from Brown’s Department of French and taught Francophone African literature at Colby College from 2005–08.
 Originally from Cape Cod, Meadow lived for six years on Senegal’s Cape Verde peninsula prior to pursuing her graduate studies, where she published a cultural magazine and coordinated foreign study programs.
 In 2016, she experienced a brutal awakening to the reality of her hometown’s deep investment in the global slave economy.
 In the years since, Meadow has been assiduously researching complicity among Cape Cod’s sea captains while developing The Atlantic Black Box Project.

 Kate McMahon, Ph.D. is a Museum Specialist at the National Museum of African American History & Culture and leads research efforts at the Center for the Study of Global Slavery.
 She received her B.A. in Art History and M.A. in American and New England Studies from the University of Southern Maine.
 She completed her Ph.D. in History at Howard University in 2017.
 Her dissertation was entitled The Transnational Dimensions of Africans and African Americans in Northern New England, 1776-1865.
 Her current research explores New England’s connections to and complicity in the illegal slave trade and colonialism, 1809-1900.
 She is committed to exploring the living legacies of slavery and the slave trade in the present day and interpreting this history for a broad public through frequent public speaking engagements and scholarly production.